5 things for May 30: Roseanne, South China Sea, ex-USC gynecologist

 "Pornography.
 It's available.
 It's available on the shelf when you walk in the grocery store.
 Yeah, you have to reach up to get it, but there's pornography there."

-US Rep. Diane Black, R-Tennessee, who says pornography, along with violent movies and the deterioration of families, contributes to gun violence in schools.
+US Rep. Diane Black, R-Tennessee, who points to pornography, along with violent movies and the deterioration of families, as contributing to gun violence in schools.

 BREAKFAST BROWSE